davidjguru/custom_resources/general/README.md

 # PROJECT_NAME
-Welcome to the README file of the project Orona.
-This is a Drupal-based project, a web platform for showing the whole scenario of Orona, one of the largest elevator companies of the World.
+Welcome to the README file of the project PROJECT_NAME.
+This is a Drupal-based project, a web platform for showing the whole scenario of PROJECT_NAME, one of the largest elevator companies of the World.

 ## 1- Introduction